The 2026 Best Places to Work in Money Management registration is closed! For 2027 program information click here!

 WHO TO INCLUDE

-When you participate, all of your current full- and part-time permanent employees working in the United States should be included.
-This means everyone…from the line-level employees all the way up to the executives and from the on-site workers to remote employees.
-If they physically work in the United States or report to a supervisor in the United States, include them.
+Include: When you participate, all your current full- and part-time permanent employees working in North America should be included.
+This means everyone, from the line-level employees all the way up to the executives and from the on-site workers to remote employees.
+If they physically work in the United States or work remotely and report to a supervisor in the United States, include them.

 INDUSTRY-SPECIFIC NOTES

-Below are a few notes designed to address common questions we receive from companies in certain industries.
+Below are a few notes designed to address common questions we receive from organizations in certain industries.

 A business or public organization responsible for managing investible assets of an institutional investor (including pension funds, endowments, foundations, sovereign wealth funds or high-net worth individuals each with a minimum of $100 million in investible assets) are eligible to participate.
 This includes internal or external managers of traditional and alternative assets, and managers of managers.